ALISCHILLER/Date-Picker-Persian-Compose/README.md

 **How to use:**

-To use DatePickersPersion, you must first add it to your Jetpack Compose project.
+To use DatePickers Persian Compose, you must first add it to your Jetpack Compose project.
 You can do this by adding the following substring to your build.gradle file:

 ```